-GlowRoad Introduces Zero-Commission for Sellers | Business
+GlowRoad introduces zero-commission for sellers | Business

 - India

-Kunal Sinha, Founder & CEO – GlowRoad, said, “We founded GlowRoad to expand access to digital commerce for millions of entrepreneurs and MSMEs across India.
-The introduction of Zero Commission for listing and selling on GlowRoad is a significant step in the same direction.
+Kunal Sinha, Founder & CEO - GlowRoad, said, "We founded GlowRoad to expand access to digital commerce for millions of entrepreneurs and MSMEs across India.
+The introduction zero commission for listing and selling on GlowRoad is a significant step in the same direction.
 This will encourage existing as well as first time sellers all over the country to expand their reach across India especially in tier 2 and beyond markets.
-We remain focused on enabling sellers and influencers across India to leverage GlowRoad’s service, while making online shopping more convenient and trusted for “new to ecommerce” customers.”
+We remain focused on enabling sellers and influencers across India to leverage GlowRoad's service, while making online shopping more convenient and trusted for 'new to ecommerce' customers."
 GlowRoad provides millions of its users including homemakers, young adults, small retailers and others a means to become digital entrepreneurs and earn from the comfort of their home or anywhere by leveraging the power of social media.
-About GlowRoad GlowRoad is a well-known social commerce company that provides customers easy and convenient access to a wide selection of products from local manufacturers and suppliers through millions of GlowRoad users/influencers, leveraging the power of their social networks.
-Started in 2017, GlowRoad gives its users / influencers access to an online marketplace, that has millions of products from thousands of sellers; payment facilities and shipping capabilities, thereby removing the hassles of starting an online business.
-Recently, GlowRoad was acquired by Amazon.
-This will help complement GlowRoad’s already-loved service with Amazon’s technology, infrastructure, and digital payments capabilities, bringing more efficiency and cost-saving for everyone in the value chain – the manufacturers, the influencers and the customers.
-PWR PWR

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)